vcflib/bio-vcf/README.md

 ```ruby
   bio-vcf --eval-once 'header.meta["GATKCommandLine"]' --json < gatk_exome.vcf
 ```

+Note that bio-vcf only outputs the HEADER as JSON with the --json switch.
+To get JSON output for the full VCF records use the far more powerful --template option instead (see below).

 The 'fields' array contains unprocessed data (strings).
 Print first five raw fields